With Xbox All Access, which includes Xbox Game Pass Ultimate, you can get your new console for a monthly fee and no

 What is Xbox All Access?

 Available through Microsoft Stores and a variety of retail partners, Xbox All Access enables you to purchase an Xbox console, regardless of which you prefer to go for, on a monthly plan with no upfront cost.
 And, after 24-months of payments, it's yours to keep.

 It includes the console and Xbox Game Pass Ultimate - which includes more than 200 Xbox One, Xbox 360, original Xbox and Xbox Series X/S games to download and play at no extra cost.
-You also get access to more than 100 PC games, Xbox Live Gold for online play, Cloud Gaming to play games on an Android device and, from November, EA Play, which adds a stack of extra free games and trials.
+You also get access to more than 100 PC games, Xbox Live Gold for online play, Cloud Gaming to play games on an Android device and EA Play, which adds a stack of extra free games and trials.

 How much is Xbox All Access?